canonical/charmed-magma-orchestrator/fluentd/README.md

 ### Config options

 - **elasticsearch-url**: ElasticSearch URL (example: orc8r-elasticsearch:9200).
-- **elasticsearch-schema**: "http" or "https" depending on whether the ElasticSearch endpoint supports SSL.
-Defaults to https.
-- **elasticsearch-ssl-version**: SSL version.
-Defaults to TLSv1.
 - **fluentd-chunk-limit-size**: The size limit of the received chunk.
 If the chunk size is larger than this value, the received chunk is dropped.
 Defaults to 2M.
 - **fluentd-queue-limit-length**: The limit of the chunk queue length.
 If the chunk queue length